MWTBDLTR/ModNamer5000/README.md

 3. **Run the Script**

    - Double-click the `ModNamer5000.bat` file to execute it.
-   - The script will display the ASCII art and prompt:
+   - The script will prompt:

      ```
      Do you want to (A)dd the prefix or (R)emove the prefix from the folders?